 The area immediately underlying the upstream clay zone of the embankment would be excavated to form a key trench.
 The excavation would extend down as far as necessary to provide a suitable cut off against seepage.
 Clay zone fill will then be placed in horizontal lifts and compacted into the trench.
 Foundation preparation and key trench excavation, depending on the required depths, may involve measures for dewatering during excavation activities that will require development of a sediment control plan.
 A drain network (blanket drain) would be constructed into the base of the embankments, downstream of the clay zone, to drain groundwater from the foundation and also control seepage flows through the dam.
 Where necessary some trenching may be required for the drains to ensure gravity flow to the downstream toe of the embankment.
-The management of seepage from the TSF is discussed in Section 3.7.3.
+Seepage flows will be collected in a perimeter collection ditch and routed back (pumped) into the TSF.
+Typical cross sections of the perimeter collection ditch for the potential geotechnical conditions are provided in Figures 3.7.2.1-1 and 3.7.2.1-2.
 The designs will be refined as the Project advances and in consultation with ECCC to ensure compliance with MMER requirements for runoff and seepage collection.

 Foundation preparation within the basin area would consist of clearing all trees and shrubs and stockpiling with the overburden (Figure 3.0-1A).
 Cleared trees consisting of merchantable timber can be hauled to forestry operations.
-Non-merchantable timber can be chipped and spread onsite for use as erosion control.
-The foundation preparation phase will also include the necessary water management systems and drainage collection such that run off is collected prior to any treatment for release to the environment.
+Non-merchantable timber can be chipped and spread on-site for use as erosion control.